oryon-osint/investigation-templates/README.md

 # investigation-templates

-This repository offers Markdown templates specifically designed for OSINT and online investigation activities.
+This repository offers Markdown templates specifically designed for OSINT and cyber investigation activities.
 Tailored for use in applications like [Obsidian](https://obsidian.md/) and [Joplin](https://joplinapp.org/), these templates provide structured frameworks to facilitate methodical investigations, ensuring thorough analysis and documentation.

 ## Contents